 Medium pots

 These pot types are better suited to be floor planters.
 They measure 30-40 cm in diameter and 10-30 liters in volume.
-Moreover, those measurements vary among manufacturers.

 They’ll look pleasing within the corners of your office, an office that needs a green splash.
 Further, one can create a room/space divider using several medium-sized pots.
 By arranging them together, you can achieve that.